 - Minimum of four (4) weeks up to eight (8) weeks

-- You need to be in the final year of your medicine course at a recognised institution at the time of your placement
+- You need to be in the final year of your medicine course at a recognised institution at the time of your placement.
+The elective placement needs to be a requirement of your degree

-- must have at least 2 years of clinical experience
+- Students must have at least 2 years of clinical experience prior to the start of the placement

 - Must be in good academic standing with your home University

-- Student responsible for their own travel and living expenses
+- Students are responsible for their own travel and living expenses

-- Student responsible for their own travel and health insurance
+- Students are responsible for their own travel and health insurance

-- Cover from their home University for Public Liability, Medical Malpractice and Personal Accident insurance for the period of placement.
+- Students must ensure they are covered for Public Liability, medical malpractice and personal accident insurance for the period of the placement.
 They will not be covered by UOW.

 All students are required to pay a non-refundable administration fee: